Under-coverage in high-statistics counting experiments with finite MC samples: The general case

-Equation~\eqref{eq:jacvar4} can be easily extended to generic covariances for ${\bf B}$ and ${\bf f}_{0}$.
-However, it should be noticed that the right-hand side of eq.~\eqref{eq:jacvar4} can only be evaluated using the MC prediction $\hat{\bf B}$ and $\hat{\bf f}_0$ derived from finite-size MC samples, so eq.~\eqref{eq:jacvar4} might be a biased estimator of the real variance of $\hat{\mu}$ under fluctuations of the MC templates.
+Analytical expressions for the two partial derivatives appearing in eq.~\eqref{eq:jacvar4} have been derived in~\ref{app:additional_dermu}.
+Equation~\eqref{eq:jacvar4} can be easily extended to generic covariances for $\hat{\bf B}$ and $\hat{\bf d}$.
+However, we remark that the right-hand side of eq.~\eqref{eq:jacvar4} can only be evaluated using the MC prediction $\hat{\bf B}$ and $\hat{\bf d}$ derived from finite-size MC samples, so eq.~\eqref{eq:jacvar4} might be a biased estimator of the real variance of $\hat{\mu}$ under fluctuations of the MC templates.
 With this caveat in mind, we could still estimate the total variance of the maximum-likelihood estimator $\hat{\mu}$ under fluctuations of both the data and the MC samples as

-Values of $\hat{\sigma}_{\rm MC}$ larger than the Barlow-Beeston {\it lite} expectation of $\hat{\sigma}_{\rm H}/\sqrt{k}$, or, equivalently values of $\hat{\sigma}_{\rm H, \,tot}$ in excess of the naive expectation $\hat{\sigma}_{\rm H}\sqrt{1+k^{-1}}$, should be taken as an indication that the lite approach is insufficient to provide a proper account of MC statistical uncertainties, suggesting that the full approach should be adopted instead.
+Values of $\hat{\sigma}_{\rm MC}$ larger than the Barlow-Beeston {\it lite} expectation of $\hat{\sigma}_{\rm H}/\sqrt{k}$, or, equivalently values of $\hat{\sigma}_{\rm H}^{\rm BBfull}$ in excess of the naive expectation $\hat{\sigma}_{\rm H}\sqrt{1+k^{-1}}$, should be taken as an indication that the lite approach is insufficient to provide a proper account of MC statistical uncertainties, suggesting that the full approach should be adopted instead.
 For example, for the toy study presented in section~\ref{sec:toy}, we find that $\hat{\sigma}_{\rm MC}$ estimated from eq.~\eqref{eq:jacvar4} is a factor of $\sim1.5$ larger than $\hat{\sigma}_{\rm H}/\sqrt{k}$ for the nominal model configuration.
 Interestingly, this ratio decreases monotonically towards $\sim1$ when $N$ or $\epsilon$ are increased, or when $n$ is reduced, corroborating the observation that the Barlow-Beeston lite approach becomes more efficient in these limits.
 Conversely, we find that the ratio approaches a plateau of $\sim 1.6$ for $k\gg1$, when $n$, $N$ and $\epsilon$ are fixed to their default values, implying that the Barlow-Beeston lite version will never be equivalent to its full implementation for at least the nominal model configuration\footnote{In practice this difference is irrelevant when $k$ is large because the contribution from MC statistical uncertainties to the total variance will also be negligible in this limit.}.
 A summary of numerical results is reported in table~\ref{tab:nominal_jac}.